Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

-In \Cref{fig:nat lang}, we compare the performance of probes trained on natural-language contexts (\Cref{fig:perf-l2l}) may suggest that a type of context does not influence the results of probing accuracy.
-However, in \Cref{tab:nat lang}, we show that probes fitted with natural-language contexts are much more \textit{robust} in application across \textit{both} math and natural-language contexts; While both the math and natural-language probes generalize well within their training context type, the natural-language probes are applicable comparably even under a substantial context distribution shift, suggesting that a wider variety of contexts serves as an effective regularization strategy.
-This observation draws two important implications: First, it informs future work tracing models' internal computations to favor probes trained in natural-language settings.
-Second, it restrains future work in interpretability from drawing broad conclusions on models' mechanics from fully-synthetic settings, evidencing that such conclusions may not generalize to real-world applications.
+In \Cref{fig:nat lang}, we compare the performance of probes trained on natural-language contexts (yellow) and synthetically-constructed math contexts (blue), evaluated on natural-language inputs (solid lines) and synthetic inputs (dashed lines).
+We can see that probes fitted with natural-language contexts are much more robust in application across \textit{both} math and natural-language context.
+While both probes generalize well within their training context type, \textbf{only the natural-language probes generalize across evaluation settings}, robust to the context's distribution shift.
+This observation has two important implications.
+First, it informs future work aiming to explain models' internal computations in practical applications to favor probes trained in natural-language settings.
+Second, it restrains future work in interpretability and explainability from drawing general conclusions on models' mechanics from fully-synthetic settings, evidencing that such conclusions may not generalize to real-world applications.

-In short, our results underscore that the same type of sinusoidal representation of numbers holds in general across different model types.
+In summary, our results underscore that the same type of sinusoidal representation of numbers holds in general across different model types.
 Numbers are represented in a similar, systematic fashion, regardless of which layer or type of context we consider.
 While we can expect this to be in part due to the residual stream across layers, we note that there is no a priori reason for an LLM to preserve sinusoidality across layers, and previous work shows that input tokens tend to have a negligible impact on upper layer representations \citep{mickus-etal-2022-dissect}.